A FAMILY TRADITION

 Visited Sept 2016, and the entrance fee was worth every penny.
 Not a huge place but wonderful sand sculptures, all under cover.
 Small cafe and gift shop, but more impressive were the hands-on activities...whether you're a toddler or an OAP and everyone in between!
 Got to have a go at our own sand sculptures, with instructions and tips from a wonderful lady called Jo, who took time to show us the ropes and explain how the sculptures are formed.
 Fascinating!
 Would highly recommend a visit to both young and old!!

 WE'RE CURRENTLY CLOSED FOR WINTER ...
-WE'LL OPEN AGAIN FOR EASTER 2018!
+WE OPEN ON SATURDAY 24th MARCH 2018!

 If you're in Weymouth or visiting make a trip to our one of a kind attraction!